+100 sources that every innovation professional should know

 Pocket is a great tool for keeping a track of what you have already read & plan to read!
 Not only does it provide you with a searchable database of everything you read, but it also runs on multiple platforms.
 Instapaper on the other hand syncs all the articles you save & lets you read them offline on all your devices.

 Use social media as innovation news filters

-By using services as Wefollow or Klout you can find Twitter users that can be considered experts in a specific field. (e.g. business innovation, technology trends,…).
+By using services as Klout you can find Twitter users that can be considered experts in a specific field. (e.g. business innovation, technology trends,…).
 Just create a Twitter list with these people and add this list to Flipboard.
 By doing so you can keep track of all the articles and links that these “influencers” share.
 If you’re looking for what your network is interested in, you should definitely use Nuzzel, it shows you the top stories, shared by your friends!
 Very useful!